-Southwestern offers two LL.M. degree programs: the General LL.M. for those who wish to design a curriculum that will most benefit their own objectives and the LL.M. in Entertainment and Media Law.
+Southwestern offers two LL.M. degree programs: the General LL.M. for those who wish to design a curriculum that will most benefit their objectives and the LL.M. in Entertainment and Media Law.
 The two programs have distinct policies and requirements.
 Neither program is accredited by the ABA or a regional accreditor, which means that students in these programs cannot be awarded federal financial aid.
-Admissions into the General LL.M. for 2022-2023 have been suspended, except for the Siderman Human Rights Fellow.
+Admissions into the General LL.M. for 2023-2024 have been suspended, except for the Siderman Human Rights Fellow and Armenia/Artsakh Fellow.